RAKWireless/WisCore/release/wiscore/README.md

 to use Alexa, you need set dsn, more details please refer to the next <a href="#note">NOTE</a>;
 Otherwise you will be able to use webui cheerfully!**

-# release Beta-rc515
+# release Eng-rc516

-update the version of libcurl
+1. update the version of libcurl
+2. fix stop capture bug

 # History Version